 But that’s a story for a different day.
 It’s not my story.

-My story starts a little earlier than that, since I’m not a millennial.
-I guess I’m not too far off, only by a few years.
-But I apparently fall into the Gen X category — that awful, grungy, apathetic lot who complained about reality biting and adults being Clueless.
+Since I’m not a millennial, my story starts a little earlier than that.
+So I guess I’m not too far off, only by a few years.
+But I fall into the Gen X category — that awful, grungy, apathetic lot who complained about reality biting and adults being Clueless.

-I graduated high school in 1992, and went on to attend a private college in the south that today commands an annual tuition of nearly $45,000.
-At the time, tuition was a lofty $25,000 including room and board — which was a pretty big chunk of change back then.
+I graduated high school in 1992 and attended a private college in the south that today commands annual tuition of nearly $45,000.
+At the time, tuition was a lofty $25,000, including room and board — which was a pretty big chunk of change back then.

 I grew up in a single-income household, as my mother had a long-time illness.
 And my father lost his job just going into my junior year.